Mental Health Commission

 Current Initiatives

-The Lived Experience (Peer) Workforces Development Steering Committee, co-chaired by the Commission, has supported the sector to develop guidance on Lived Experience (Peer) Supervision Frameworks.
+The Lived Experience (Peer) Workforces Development Steering Committee, co-chaired by the Commission, has supported the sector to develop guidance on Lived Experience Supervision Frameworks.
 This work began with the publication of Lived Experience (Peer) Supervision: An Overview for All Stakeholders, providing foundational information for employers, supervisors, and workers.

 Building on this work, the Commission is partnering with Lived Experience leaders to expand these resources.
 New materials are currently in development to strengthen understanding and implementation of high-quality supervision practices across the sector.